autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

-Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) are permissionless protocols.
+Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
 By design, their distributed architecture with no central point of control, means that there are no governing rules for how content is shared.
-As a result, they are predominantly used today for illegal sharing of digital content.

 If we combine a file sharing protocol with a blockchain protocol that governs how the content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of confidential information.

-Benefits such as:
+Benefits:
+- No dependency on a centralised service that controls data access.
 - No cloud service fees.
-No dependency on a centralised service provider to control the sharing of content.
-- Higher data throughput as demand increases.
+- Higher network throughput as demand increases.
 - A low cost, self-sustaining system.

 <p align="center">